George Bell (bishop): Child abuse allegations

 In 1995, 37 years after Bell's death, a complaint was made to the then Bishop of Chichester, Eric Kemp, alleging that Bell had sexually abused a girl during the 1940s and 1950s.
 The complaint was not passed on to police until a second complaint was made to the office of Justin Welby, the Archbishop of Canterbury, in 2013, 18 years after the first complaint had been made and 55 years after Bell's death.
 This was a time of intense public concern over sexual abuse within the Church of England and especially in Chichester Diocese.

 In September 2015 the diocese paid compensation to the woman and Martin Warner, the Bishop of Chichester, issued a formal apology to her the following month.
-This led to a major controversy, as people who respected Bell's legacy dismissed the claims as untenable, and considered the Church's apparent acceptance of them to be unjust.
-Due to the controversy, in February 2016 the woman spoke publicly for the first time under the pseudonym "Carol", in an interview with the Brighton Argus, saying that she was sexually abused from the age of five until her family moved away when she was nine.
+This led to a major controversy, as people who respected Bell's legacy dismissed the claims as untenable and considered the church's apparent acceptance of them to be unjust.
+Due to the controversy, in February 2016 the woman spoke publicly for the first time, under the pseudonym "Carol", in an interview with the Brighton Argus, saying that she was sexually abused from the age of five until her family moved away when she was nine.

 In June 2016 the Church of England announced that it would hold an independent review of the procedure used to investigate the church's handling of the allegations (not the truth of the allegations themselves) and in November it announced that Lord Carlile QC would be the reviewer.
 Carlile submitted his report to the Church of England in mid-October and on 15 December 2017 the church published it.

 Carlile found that "there was a rush to judgment: The church, feeling it should be both supportive of the complainant and transparent in its dealings, failed to engage in a process which would also give proper consideration to the rights of the bishop."
 The report also found that the available evidence did not suggest there would have been "a realistic prospect of conviction" in court, the standard that prosecutors in England and Wales use in deciding whether to pursue a case.

-The Church of England released a statement with the report, in which it apologized to Bell's relatives for the way it had investigated child abuse claims made against him, acknowledged the mistakes highlighted by the report, and promised to implement all except one of its recommendations.
+The Church of England released a statement with the report, in which it apologised to Bell's relatives for the way it had investigated child abuse claims made against him, acknowledged the mistakes highlighted by the report, and promised to implement all except one of its recommendations.
 Archbishop Welby rejected calls to state that the investigation had cleared Bell's name and said that the allegations were handled as a civil matter, not a criminal one.